telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/get-next-occurance.md

 # Get next Occurrence

-The example below demonstrates how to get a `next` occurance of the Kendo UI `SchedulerEvent` in a Kendo UI Scheduler widget.
+The example below demonstrates how to get a `next` occurrence of the Kendo UI `SchedulerEvent` in a Kendo UI Scheduler widget.

 ###### Example